 I’m sure that most of the kiwis reading this fondly remember the batch

-Now, that batch has gone – there are two holidays homes on that one piece of land, the outside dunny has been replaced with sewage and there is now a road with houses on either side where we would run across the sand dunes.
+Now, that batch has gone – there are two holidays homes on that one piece of land, the outside dunny (toilet) has been replaced with sewage and there is now a road with houses on either side where we would run to get to the sea.

 Last weekend Jess (my fellow SAFE cor-ordinator) and I had a meeting at a cafe in Papamoa – a beachy part of Tauranga that is becoming the “place to be”.
 After our coffee and cake (lovely vegan cake mmmmmmm), we went for a drive to have a look at the new developments that have sprung up.

 Some of the old places are still there and, obviously, being used in a variety of ways as you can see by the close up below.

 But what made us the happiest was seeing some of the original batches are still there.
 I only managed to grab a couple of photos – Nostalgia reigns!

 This one is three stories and is very typical of the “let’s go up one more” mentality of the time …. no building consent needed!

 There were quite a few of this style at many beaches, although how it gets on when it rains with the flat roof and no eves ???? just lots of buckets I guess.